OmarMudhaffar/NumberToText/README.md

 # NumberToText
-Convert Number To String Support English And Arabic
+Convert Number To String Support Both **English** And **Arabic**

-# VueJs Setup
+# library Setup

-1- Add the file to the static folder
+` Add the file to the static folder `

 # VueJS Code

-2 - import the library
+2 - Import the library

 ```js
 import Tafqeet from "@/static/tafqeet.js";
 ```
-3 - create new instance
+3 - Create new instance.

 ```js
 const taf = new Tafqeet();
 ```
-4 - prepare the decimle settings
+4 - Prepare the decimle settings.

 ```js
 taf.settings({